1.Loblaws

 Final Words

-As you consider the best recession-proof stocks in Canada this January 2026, focus on reliable options like Fortis that offer stability and consistent dividends.
-Take time to compare different investment opportunities and conduct your own research to make informed decisions that align with your financial goals.
+As you consider investment options this February 2026, remember that recession-proof stocks like Fortis can provide stability and reliable returns.
+Take time to compare these options and conduct your own research to make informed decisions that align with your financial goals.

 Frequently Asked Questions